raphael-proust/OGL-SRD5/pages/10.gameplay/default.10.md

 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
 In a dungeon environment, the adventurers' movement happens on a scale of **minutes**.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.

 In a city or wilderness, a scale of **hours** is often more appropriate.
-Adventurers eager to reach the lonely tower at the heart of the forest hurry across those fifteen miles in just under four hours' time.
+Adventurers eager to reach the lonely tower at the heart of the forest hurry across those 24.0km in just under four hours' time.

 For long journeys, a scale of **days** works best.